The Importance of Frequent Nail Trims for Dogs

 Pet owners often wonder about the right frequency for cutting their dog’s nails.
 Ideally, dogs should have their nails clipped and filed regularly, typically every 4-6 weeks.
 At Smoochie Pooch, nail cutting and filing are included in every grooming session as part of our basic package.
 Pet owners have the option to request both cutting and filling or choose one based on their dog’s comfort level.

 If there’s a longer gap between your furry friend’s grooming sessions, you can make the most of your local pet salon’s walk-in services.
 At Smoochie Pooch, we offer a discounted price for walk-in nail trims every Monday, though we accept walk-ins for nail trims every day we’re open.
-Click here to learn more about our walk-nail nail trims.
+Click here to learn more about our walk-in nail trims.

 dogs getting their nails cut, mobile pet grooming near me